tarfw/tar3/README.md

 The authentication process is straightforward:
 1. User authenticates with InstantDB (magic code flow)
 2. System checks if user already has an app
-3. If not, creates InstantDB app and Turso database
+3. If not, creates InstantDB app
 4. Links user to their databases
 5. Configures HybridDbContext for user-specific data
 6. Navigates to main app